lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ### `submit-button-label`

 The label to use on the submit button.
-This should be representative of what is about to happen—such as "Create account" or "Update settings", not something generic, and as such **no default label is provided**.
+This should be representative of what is about to happen, such as "Create account" or "Update settings", not something generic, and as such **no default label is provided**.

 ### `secondary-actions`

-Additional actions to appear beside the submit button—such as "Save and exit" to come back to the form later.
-Any actions that relate to a particular field—such as "Add another"—should appear with that field or group of fields, not in the actions of the form.
+Additional actions to appear beside the submit button, such as "Save and exit" to come back to the form later.
+Any actions that relate to a particular field (such as "Add another") should appear with that field or group of fields, not in the actions of the form.

 ### `tertiary-actions`